gvp-study/CarND-MPC-Project/Model-Predictive-Control.md

 ### mpc 100 1000 1 1 1 100 100 10
 ![alt text][image7]

 Notice that the final default parameter set I chose shown above allows the simulator to maintain the steady 78mph speed through most of the curves and the straights.
-The CTE and EPSI in this case is much larger than for the previous sets of parameters.
+I let the CTE and EPSI in this case to be much larger than for the previous sets of parameters as long as it kept the car within the road.
 I also found that the relaxation of the CTE errors allows the car to cut corners to maintain the speed similar to the techniques used by race car drivers when they take corners.
 I let the simulator run several laps over time to make sure that the chosen parameters resulted in a stable control system.

 Some of the still images of the run are shown below.